komyg/ng-fire-and-forget-polling/README.md

 # Angular Fire and Forget Polling

-This is the code for the tutorial: ZZZ.
+This is the code for the tutorial: https://dev.to/komyg/angular-fire-and-forget-polling-with-ngrx-rxjs-and-unit-tests-3ab5.
 In it I would like ot show you how you can poll a service using Observables (RxJS) and the NgRx Store and Effects.
 It assumes that you have a basic knowledge of Angular, Typescript, NgRx and RxJS.

 ## Available Scripts